Famous Proverbs

 Give credit where credit is due

 Here 'credit' means 'acknowledgement of merit' and nothing to do with money.
-The proverb means that we should acknowledge the good points of even those we dislike or disapprove of.
-'Mark you, I...
+The proverb means that we should acknowledge the good points of...
 Read more →

 East or west, home is best